4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP EXPORT DOCUMENT` command <!-- REF #_method_.VP EXPORT DOCUMENT.Summary -->exports the 4D View Pro object attached to the 4D View Pro area *vpAreaName* to a document on disk according to the *filePath* and *paramObj* parameters<!-- END REF -->.
+The `VP EXPORT DOCUMENT` command<!-- REF #_method_.VP EXPORT DOCUMENT.
+Summary -->exports the 4D View Pro object attached to the 4D View Pro area *vpAreaName* to a document on disk according to the *filePath* and *paramObj* parameters<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.